nima-farnoodian/GUI-application-with-Python-3/README.md

 pyuic5 -x -o name.py yourUI.ui"

 plot-loadingUI.py: This is the python file related to the example that we only load our ui without any conversion.
 In this example, we also saw how we can add Message box to our GUI application.
 Please watch .....

+plot.ui: It is the user interface I have created using QT Designer.